-Solution providers must support client access and connectivity for the wireless access points on the same switch fabric to avoid duplication of infrastructure.
+Service providers must support client access and connectivity for the wireless access points on the same switch fabric to avoid duplication of infrastructure.

-Solution providers must ensure that:
+Service providers must ensure that:

 - uplinks are suitably sized for the expected level of traffic and implement QoS where appropriate